-The antioxidant activity index (AAI) was determined according to Equation 2, where [DPPH]r is the concentration of the radical in the reaction medium, this were 23,1 mg/L.
+Thus, it was possible to plot a curve of antioxidant capacity of the extract against its concentration, being estimated the IC50 value as the extract concentration at which was inhibited fifty percent of oxidation.
+The antioxidant activity index (AAI) was determined according to Equation 2, where [DPPH]r is the concentration of the radical in the reaction medium, this was 23.1 mg/L.